DownThePark/hauk-snap/README.md

 ## Introduction

 This is a snap for [Hauk](https://github.com/bilde2910/Hauk), a fully open source, self-hosted location sharing service.
-It comes packaged with Apache2, PHP and memcached, all configured to work nicely together, allowing you to easily deploy and run a self-hosted Hauk instance.
+It comes packaged with Apache2, PHP and memcached, all configured to work perfectly together, allowing you to easily deploy and run a self-hosted Hauk instance.

 ## Installation
 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/hauk)